stuckinsnow/old-wordpress-themes/readme.md

 Tested up to: WordPress 4.5

 # Description
 This theme was built by me in about 2019, and will likely not function at all.
-I am uploading it for posterity sake and because I really liked the menu I designed.
-It is great to see how far I have come as a developer.

-All of my code is complete trash in this, and the CSS is a mess.
+I am uploading it because I really liked the menu I designed, and it is great to see how far I have come as a developer.
+My code quality in this is poor, and the CSS a mess.

 https://github.com/stuckinsnow/wordpress-clear/assets/126236947/87d21ba4-6a66-4339-87b4-510c4f0dc454